Strippit FC1000/3 Machine

 13 --- Test that the X & Y Slow-Down and Limit Switches are Working Properly.

-Most Strippit Manuals and my Old Servo Manual say to set the X & Y Following Error to about 330 usec. when making 30 inch moves.
-I now set Following error to about 360 to 380 usec. when making 30 inch moves.
-This requires a Scope and a Technician that knows what he's doing.
+Most Strippit Manuals and my Old Servo Manual say to set X & Y Following-Error to about 330 usec. when making 30 inch moves.
+I Now Set X & Y Following-Error to about 380 to 400 usec. when making 30 inch Moves.
+This requires a Oscilloscope and a Technician that knows what he's doing.

-I set T-Axis Following Error at 350 to 380 usec. while Homing the Turret Axis.
+I set T-Axis Following-Error at 380 to 400 usec. while Homing the Turret Axis.

-Also, I usually have the Gain on the "Max Speed" Pot on the PWMC Boards turned all the way Down for the Minimum-Gain.
-Note, The Adjustment Direction on this Pot is Counter-Intuitive,
+I usually have "Max Speed" Pot on PWMC Boards turned All the way Down for Minimum-Gain.

 as you have to Turn Pot Clockwise to Reduce the Gain!